 Practical Solution: Regular Refinement

-Revisit your old textures with new techniques and apply fresh effects or layers to keep them evolving and interesting.
+Revisit your older textures and apply new techniques or effects to keep them evolving.

 Conclusion: Crafting Ambient Textures in Lofi Music